CARV-ICS-FORTH/HPK/examples/apps/bert-distr-training/README.md

 ## Technical Difficulties

 - Apptainer, by default, has a tiny overlay for read-write operations, so for jupyter server to download all the packages from Python, it needs a couple of gigabytes to store the libraries and the model.

+- Jupyterhub pings on its proxy server periodically so i needed to supply the full AAAAA hostname